neopragma/cobol-unit-test/README.md

 * Fixed token gathering, so it will correctly pick up tokens like: "Hello 'World'".
 * Fixed so you can have a period in a COBOL comment, without the unit test breaking.
 * Fixed so you can use unit test keywords like "expect" in testcase or testsuite description.
+* Improved handling of . as section or paragraph end.

 ### Other fixes:
 * Fixed a lot of warnings and performance issues with the z/OS COBOL compiler.